Qingwen Xu

 N803

-Professor Xu’s research is situated at the interaction of globalization, community development, and social welfare.
-With a better understanding of the community perception and behavior among vulnerable groups of people, including ethnic minorities and/or migrant groups of people in the U.S. and abroad, she has been searching innovative community practices and initiatives to improve the health and mental health of vulnerable groups of people.
+Dr. Xu’s research is situated at the intersection of globalization, community development, and social welfare.
+With a better understanding of the community perception and behavior among vulnerable groups of people, including ethnic minorities and/or migrant groups of people in the US and abroad, she has been researching innovative community practices and initiatives to improve the health and mental health of vulnerable groups of people.
 Her work has appeared in International Journal of Aging and Human Development, Social Work Research, The Gerontologist, Journal of Community Psychology, International Social Work and other professional and/or interdisciplinary journals.

-Professor Xu is member of Council of Social Work Education (CSWE) and Society for Social Work and Research (SSWR).
-She is also the President of Asian Pacific Islander Social Work Educator Association, and Commissioner of CSWE Commission for Diversity and Social and Economic Justice.
+Dr. Xu is a member of the Council of Social Work Education (CSWE) and the Society for Social Work and Research (SSWR).
+She is also a past President of the Asian Pacific Islander Social Work Educator Association, and a Commissioner of the CSWE Commission for Diversity and Social and Economic Justice.

 Education